ethanmuii/landing-pages-evals/README.md

 # landing-pages-evals

 Enforcement layer for locked sections.
-Given a generated page and a section marked `data-locked`, it answers one question: did the lock hold?
+Given a company's homepage and marked 'data-locked' section, the validator checks whether the locked page stays the exact same.
+DISCLAIMER: Currently, the prototype is shown only with modal.com

 ## Why this exists